 A customer has requested a new 345 kV delivery to serve their facility requiring 285 MW of initial and ultimate peak demand in the New Albany, Ohio area.
-To meet the customer's request, the Company will construct a new 345 kV station, Bermuda Station, the subject of this application.
+To meet the customer's request, the Company will construct a new 345 kV station, Bermuda Station (approved in Case No. 25-0046-EL-BLN).
 To deliver power to the Bermuda Station, the Company will tap the Conesville - Corridor 345 kV Transmission Line.
-Service to the customer-owned station will be provided via approximately 0.1-mile single circuit 345 kV transmission tielines from the Company's proposed Bermuda Station to the customer's distribution stepdown station, to be filed at a later date.
+Service to the customer-owned station will be provided via approximately 0.1-mile single circuit 345 kV transmission tie-lines from the Company's proposed Bermuda Station to the customer's distribution stepdown station.